 My parents always advised me never to buy a used car, because I would just be buying “somebody else’s problems.”
 Unfortunately, that’s how some people view rescue pets – as pets that weren’t wanted because they had problems and didn’t make good companions.

 In the vast majority of cases, that’s just not true!
-Most dogs who come into rescue are not given up because they were “bad dogs” or have behavioral problems.
+Most dogs and cats who come into rescue are not given up because they were “bad dogs” or have behavioral problems.
 Unfortunately, many people buy pets without thinking about the time, effort, and expense involved in keeping them.
 These pets end up in shelters, along the side of the road, or if they’re lucky – in rescue.